 Fully integrated electronic health record systems allow immediate and complete access to all relevant patient information.
-These innovations have the potential to greatly improve coordination of care-for example, by limiting the unnecessary duplication of tests and procedures-and also to reduce medical errors, thereby lowering health care costs.
-Chapter 5 further explains the benefits of fully integrated electronic health record (EHR)systems and discusses the dramatic increase in the share of medical providers using electronic health records in recent years.
+These innovations have the potential to greatly improve coordination of care - for example by limiting the unnecessary duplication of tests and procedures - and also to reduce medical errors, thereby lowering health care costs.
+EHR systems can also provide automatic alerts when treatments are inconsistent with each other or when a scheduled test has been missed.
+The systems can also be used to improve quality more broadly by allowing hospitals and other providers to keep better track of outcomes and to identify problem areas.